CIRCLES OF LIGHT

 the tree no longer tasting like its fruit.

-And suddenly, everything I was seeing in women’s circles, in painting sessions, in breathwork, in color work, in Kislev gatherings—the tears, the trembling, the softening—came into focus.
+And suddenly, everything I was seeing in women’s circles—in painting sessions, breathwork, and Kislev gatherings—the tears, the trembling, the softening—came into focus.

 This is not psychological.